 Sprinkled throughout Montgomery County, Maryland are some of the best Irish pubs in the state.
 Each offers their own unique flavor that fits the style of the neighborhood they call home.
-Whether it’s a perfectly poured pint or the classic Shepherd’s Pie, these local watering holes have you covered on St. Patrick’s Day and throughout the year.
+Whether it’s a perfectly poured pint or the classic shepherd’s pie, these local watering holes have you covered on St. Patrick’s Day and throughout the year.

-In Rockville Town Center, Finnegan’s Wake Irish Pub happened by chance.
-The owners, Vanessa and Terry had always talked about opening their own place.
+In Rockville Town Square, Finnegan’s Wake Irish Pub happened by chance.
+Owners Vanessa and Terry always talked about opening their own place.
 So, after dinner one night at the now closed Gordon Biersch (which they loved), Vanessa identified the need for an Irish pub in the community.
-As Terry put it best, “we’re here for the neighborhood and here to stay.”
+As Terry put it best, “we’re here for the neighborhood—and here to stay.”

-Quincy’s South Bar & Grille is a relaxed, locally-owned neighborhood haunt offering American pub grub, a rotating selection of 12 beers on tap, and live music.
-With 18 infinity-edge TVs, this is the perfect spot to cheer on your favorite team over a pint (or two).
+Quincy’s South Bar & Grille is a relaxed, locally-owned neighborhood spot offering American pub grub, a rotating selection of 12 beers on tap, and live music.
+With 18 infinity-edge TVs, game nights, and karaoke, this is the perfect place to cheer on your favorite team and have fun over a pint (or two).

-The Irish appreciate the good things in life – friends, food, music and drink – things that are in the heart of Ireland’s cultural tradition.
-Now, The Limerick Pub brings a little bit of Ireland to the heart of Montgomery County, Maryland.
-The pub offers a great variety of entertainment choices.
-From live music, to pub trivia, to darts, to literary readings… there’s something for everyone at The Limerick!
+Friends, food, music, and drink are things at the heart of Ireland’s cultural tradition.
+The Limerick Pub brings that part of Ireland to Montgomery County.
+The pub offers a great variety of entertainment choices, including live music, pub trivia, darts, and even literary readings, meaning there’s something for everyone at The Limerick!

-Since 2006, McGinty’s Public House is a local favorite for an excellent meal and a pint.
-Irish owned and managed, McGinty’s is a large pub and restaurant on two levels.
-They offer a wide-variety of great dining, nightly entertainment, excellent happy hour specials, and plenty of opportunities to watch local and national sports.
+Since 2006, McGinty’s Public House has been a local favorite for an excellent meal and a pint.
+Irish-owned and managed, McGinty’s is a large pub and restaurant on two levels in Downtown Silver Spring.
+They offer a wide variety of great dining, nightly entertainment, excellent happy hour specials, and plenty of opportunities to watch local and national sports.
 As they say in Ireland, “you’ll never know unless you go!”

-While not directly branded as an “Irish Pub,” Clarksburg Tavern features all the flavors and fun of a classic community gathering place.
-This family-owned eatery offers a wide-selection of local brews on tap, a mouth-watering Rueben sandwich and other pub fare.
+While not directly branded as an “Irish pub,” Clarksburg Tavern features all the flavors and fun of a classic community gathering place.
+This family-owned eatery offers a wide selection of local brews on tap, a mouth-watering Rueben sandwich, and other pub fare.
 It’s also a place where you can challenge your friends to a game of shuffleboard or pool!